Logotype for Banca Sistema S p A

 Outlook and guidance

-• Management expects trends of lower funding costs and strong commercial performance to continue in 2025.
+• Management expects trends of lower funding costs and strong commercial performance to continue in 2025, with adjusted income margin expected to remain robust and stable.

 • Factoring outstanding expected to remain flat for the year, with more exposure to central government and less to NHS.